din14970/personal-site/content/pages/resume.md

 <h5>Research assistant</h5>
 <h6>Warsaw University of Technology, Poland</h6>
 <p>
-I designed and conducted heat treatments to create nanobainitic microstructures in a Polish steel alloy.
-I employed thermodynamic/kinetic modelling, dilatometry, LOM, TEM, tensile testing, hardness testing, Charpy-V testing, to compare the microstructure and properties to a quenched and tempered treatment.
+Designed and conducted austempering heat treatments to create cementite-free nanobainitic microstructures in a steel alloy.
+Employed thermodynamic/kinetic modelling, dilatometry, LOM, TEM, tensile testing, hardness testing, Charpy-V testing, to compare the microstructure and properties to a quenched and tempered heat treatment.
+Nanobainitic microstructures were found to be superior.
 </p>
 </div>
 </div>